Last updated: 18 November, 2024 @ 12:04

-Before I point you in the direction of some great dab recipes, let me tell you about my mate’s dad.
+Before we point you in the direction of some great dab recipes, let us tell you about our mate’s dad.

-You see, my mate’s dad used to go ‘dabbing’.
-Just to warn you, it’s a very different thing to the ‘dabbing’ trend that modern footballers started.
+You see, our mate’s dad used to go ‘dabbing’ – and just to warn you, it’s a very different thing to the ‘dabbing’ trend that modern footballers used to do.

 Upon spotting one, he would spring into action and thrust is makeshift-spear into the sand.
 More often than not, the dab would escape – but every now and then he’d return victorious.
 The family could eat that evening (ok, slight exaggeration).